-Make sure your student knows that you are concerned for their safety and you do not want them to engage in any unhealthy behavior.
+Make sure your child knows that you are concerned for his or her safety and you do not want him or her to engage in any unhealthy behavior.

 "I was upset to hear that some people play drinking games based on costume styles.
 These types of games sometimes lead people to drink much more than they normally would, and that can be very harmful to your health."

-Make your student aware of the consequences of excessive drinking and its potential harm to their health, including alcohol poisoning or even death.
-If your student is 21 or older and plans to drink, emphasize the importance of moderate alcohol consumption and not drinking at all if driving.
+Make your child aware of the consequences of excessive drinking and its potential harm to his or her health, including alcohol poisoning or even death.
+If your child is 21 or older and plans to drink, emphasize the importance of moderate alcohol consumption and not drinking at all if driving.
 Encourage alternating their alcohol drinks with water, and eating a substantial meal before drinking.
 Remind them that providing alcohol to minors is both illegal and unsafe.
 If they are not yet 21, discourage any use of alcohol.